eristow/recipe_helper/README.md

 # Recipe Helper Front-End

+## TODO:

+- [ ] Remove boilerplate from Vite template
+- [ ] Extract recipe CRUD functions to a service
+- [ ] Convert recipes output to a table component
+  - [ ] Add buttons for edit and delete to table
+  - [ ] Click on a row to go to the recipe detail page
+- [ ] Add a recipe detail page
+- [ ] Add a recipe creation page
+- [ ] Add a recipe edit page
+- [ ] Add a recipe deletion function
+- [ ] Add search bar to recipes view

 ## React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.